Bernie Sanders on Iraq

 - 2011: National Defense Authorization Act for Fiscal Year

 Why did Bernie vote in favor of those four bills?

-First, it may help to explain why he had voted against the other six.
-The Bush administration, backed by a Republican-controlled Congress, made a habit of funding its occupation of Iraq on an emergency basis in order to minimize congressional scrutiny, circumvent legal limits on the federal government’s debt ceiling, and understate the true cost of the war.
+First, it may help to explain why Bernie voted against the other six.
+The Bush administration, backed by a Republican-controlled Congress, funded the occupation of Iraq on an emergency basis to minimize congressional scrutiny, circumvent legal limits on the federal government’s debt ceiling, and to understate the true cost of the Iraq War.

-The first time Bernie voted for an Iraq war spending bill was in 2006, when the bill included funding for Hurricane Katrina relief efforts.
-The second time, in 2007, he did so because he managed to insert an amendment into the bill giving a $1 million grant to the Vermont Department of Veterans Affairs (the VA) to help returning veterans cope with their health care and mental health needs upon returning home.
-The third time was when the 2008 legislation incorporated a massive expansion of G.I.
-Bill benefits that Bernie co-sponsored — and which the Bush administration opposed — that guaranteed full scholarships to veterans, including activated National Guard troops and reservists, with three years of service attending any public, in-state university and expanded benefits for students at private colleges and for graduate schools.
-Finally, in 2011, he voted for another spending bill, with the understanding that it would fund the conclusion to the war in Iraq as President Obama removed U.S. troops from the country.
+The first time Bernie voted for an Iraq War spending bill was in 2006, when the bill included funding for Hurricane Katrina relief efforts.
+The second time, in 2007, Bernie voted for the bill because he managed to insert an amendment that provided a $1 million grant to the Vermont Department of Veterans Affairs to help returning veterans cope with their health care and mental health needs upon returning home.
+The third time was in 2008, when the legislation incorporated a massive expansion of G.I.
+Bill benefits that Bernie co-sponsored — and which the Bush administration opposed — that guaranteed full scholarships to veterans, including activated National Guard troops and reservists, with three years of service, to attend any public, in-state university and expanded benefits for students at private colleges and for graduate schools.
+Finally, in 2011, Bernie voted for the spending bill to fund the conclusion of the Iraq War as President Obama removed U.S. troops from the country.

 The Rise And Fall Of ISIS In Iraq